Overview

 The Profiles tab is your chart library.
 All saved profiles appear in the panel on the left.
 Click any profile to select it — the right panel shows the chart's details.
 Profiles are stored in your browser's local storage and persist between sessions.

-Three profile types exist: Natal Relocation Relationship.
+Four profile types exist: Natal Relocation Relationship Group.
 Each type has a distinct color badge in the library.
 At the bottom of the library, buttons let you create each type.

 Creating a Natal Chart